Information Security Policy

 User access to university systems and information resources will be governed by the type of workstation or device used as follows:

-- Managed Workstations and Devices - Workstations and devices that access enterprise or business critical systems or access Restricted or Sensitive Information shall adhere to configuration standards and maintenance procedures established by the DoIT Security Office and published by DoIT.
+- Managed Workstations and Devices - Workstations and devices that access enterprise or business critical systems or access Restricted Information shall adhere to configuration standards and maintenance procedures established and published by the Division of Information Technology.
 Failure to meet these requirements will be grounds for denial of system or university network access.

-- Non-Managed Workstations and Devices - Non-Managed workstations and devices may include but are not limited to faculty and staff workstations, personal computers, PDA’s, etc. Non-Managed Workstations and Devices shall have no access or limited access to enterprise or business critical systems as determined by the information steward with oversight by the DoIT Security Office.
+- Non-Managed Workstations and Devices - Non-Managed workstations and devices may include but are not limited to faculty and staff workstations, personal computers, mobile devices, etc. Personally-owned devices must comply with NIU’s Bring Your Own Device (BYOD) Policy.

 Information Storage and Disposition